 Gendered ageism refers to the differences in ageism faced by women and men.

-Research from PwC indicates that only 8% of companies incorporate ageism when they are designing their D &I policies.
-Even with a global talent problem and skillset gap, companies still don’t target older demographics to meet increasingly acute needs.
+Research from PwC indicates that only 8% of companies incorporate ageism when they are designing their D&I policies.
+Even with a global talent problem and skillset gap, companies don’t target older demographics to meet increasingly acute needs.

 Objections to older workers

-Challenges older workers face are based on stereotypes and assumptions not related to competence.
+Challenges older workers face are based on stereotypes and assumptions unrelated to competence.
 As a result, older women are diminished, marginalized, and excluded.
 These activities are often presented as part of downsizing, consolidation, and other reasons to cover discriminatory actions.

 - Older job seekers will be more expensive.

 - They will leave as soon as they have another opportunity

 - They will be less adaptable and flexible

 - They will lose time for health issues.